MultithreadCorner/MCBooster/README.md

 The complete and updated [Doxygen](http://www.doxygen.org/) source code documentation of this release is available in HTML format on the
 [reference manual](http://multithreadcorner.github.io/MCBooster/) webpage.
-User can also browse the documentation by class, file or name using the following links:
+Users can also browse the documentation by class, file or name using the following links:

 1.[classes](http://multithreadcorner.github.io/MCBooster/classes.html)